 - Do remember your goal is to set up a face-to-face interview.
 At the end of your conversation, after you thank the interviewer, ask if it would be possible to meet in person.

 Review these guidelines for appropriate phone interview etiquette, so you make the best impression on your interviewer.

 Answer the phone yourself, after letting family members and/or roommates know you are expecting a call.
 When you answer the phone, answer with your name, i.e. Jane Doe (in a perky tone of voice), so the interviewer knows they have reached the right person.

 Listen carefully to the interviewer and don't start speaking until the interviewer finishes the question.
 If you have something you want to say, jot it down on your notepad and mention it when it's your turn to talk.

 Don't worry if you need a few seconds to think of a response, but don't leave too much dead air.
 If you need the interviewer to repeat the question, ask.

 Follow-Up After the Interview

 As the interview winds down, make sure to say thank you to the interviewer.
 Ask for the interviewer's email address, if you don't already have it.
-Send out an email thank you note immediately, thanking the interviewer and reiterating your interest in the job.
-Use your thank you note as a way, as well, to provide information on anything regarding your qualifications you didn't get a chance to mention during the phone interview.
+Send out an email thank-you note immediately, thanking the interviewer and reiterating your interest in the job.
+You can also use your thank-you note as a way to provide information on anything regarding your qualifications you didn't get a chance to mention during the phone interview.